+Our Board of Directors is currently set at seven directors.
 Our Amended and Restated Certificate of Incorporation and Amended and Restated Bylaws ("Bylaws") provide for a staggered, or classified, Board consisting of three classes of directors, each serving a staggered three-year term and with one class being elected at each year's annual meeting of stockholders as follows:

-- · the Class III directors are Mr. Barker and Mr. Hickey, and their terms will expire at the Annual Meeting. - the Class I directors are Mr. Eastland, Mr. Schneider and Mr. Williamson, and their terms will expire at the annual meeting of stockholders to be held in 2021. - the Class II directors are currently Ms. Bejar and Mr. McBee, and their terms will expire at the annual meeting of stockholders to be held in 2022.
+- the Class I directors are Mr. Schneider, Mr. Eastland and Mr. Williamson, and their terms will expire at the Annual Meeting. - the Class II directors are Ms. Bejar and Mr. McBee, and their terms will expire at the annual meeting of stockholders to be held in 2022. - the Class III directors are Mr. Barker and Mr. Hickey, and their terms will expire at the annual meeting of stockholders to be held in 2023.